Rewilding horses in Europe

 Landmark study on rewilding horses

-In 2014, we produced a report that puts together most of the existing knowledge and experiences with rewilding horses in Europe.
-It provides background and guidelines and is meant as a ‘living document’ as there are many unknowns about wild horses in Europe.
+In 2023, we published an updated brochure that puts together most of the existing knowledge and experiences with rewilding horses in Europe.
+It provides background and guidelines and is meant as a ‘living document’ as there are still many unknowns about wild horses in Europe.
 Based on a wide range of selection criteria, the authors proposed a selection of horse breeds that are most fit for rewilding.
-We support further scientific studies on this subject and are planning to update this study with the newest insights.

-Selection of horse breeds for our rewilding areas
+Selection of horse breeds for our rewilding landscapes

-Based on the report mentioned above, we have started working with five different horse breeds, that we use in our rewilding areas: Retuerta (Greater Côa Valley), Konik (Rhodope Mountains, Velebit Mountains, Danube Delta), Bosnian Mountain Horse (Velebit Mountains), Karakachan (Rhodope Mountains), and Garrano (Greater Côa Valley).
+Based on the report mentioned above, we have started working with six different horse breeds, that we use in our rewilding landscapes: Sorraia (Greater Côa Valley), Konik (Rhodope Mountains, Velebit Mountains, Danube Delta), Bosnian Mountain Horse (Velebit Mountains), Karakachan (Rhodope Mountains), and Pottoka and Serranos (Iberian Highlands).

 Status wild